Updating your arsenal to keep up with the bad guys

 Before signing up for a credit monitoring service, make sure they check your credit report from all three credit reporting agencies (TransUnion, Experian, Equifax).
 Check with the Better Business Bureau and your state attorney general to see if complaints have been filed against the credit monitoring service.

-Credit monitoring services charge $10-$15 per month, but you can do a great deal of this yourself for free.
+Credit monitoring services charge to do it, butt you can do a great deal of this yourself for free.
 You can get free annual credit reports from the three major bureaus at AnnualCreditReport.com.
-Credit agencies also provide their own credit monitoring services that daily monitor the three credit bureaus for $14.95 per month ($16.95 at Equifax).

 If you subscribe to a credit monitoring service, don't assume that you are completely protected.
 There are gaps in the coverage and it takes time for a creditor to report a new fraudulent account.
 If you pay for a credit monitoring service, you still have to watch out for yourself.